On the Quality Requirements of Demand Prediction for Dynamic Public Transport: Conclusion

 \section{Conclusion}

-In conclusion, the key findings of this work are as follows. \begin{enumerate} \item For demand-responsive PT, Gaussian noise can yield less reliable predictions vs. unbiased noise distributions that have the same standard deviation but smaller skew. \item A few exceptionally large prediction errors can strongly influence the temporal and economic gains of dynamic PT vs. static PT. \item However, these gains still generally increase when using more dynamically routed buses (i.e., higher $\dperc$) with less capacity (i.e., lower $\capacity$), regardless of noise distribution. \item The minimum relative gain is $5\%$ when conservatively choosing $\dperc=20\%$ and $\capacity=40$ vs. $23\%$ when more liberally choosing $\dperc=10\%$ and $\capacity=10$. \autoref{fig:minrelgain} gives a fuller reference for choosing these operational parameters. \end{enumerate}
+In conclusion, the key findings of this work are as follows. \begin{enumerate} \item {As a PT fleet becomes increasingly dynamic, the consistency of predictive accuracy becomes more essential for an effective service, i.e., to decrease temporal and economical losses and increase corresponding gains.} \item However, these gains still generally increase when using more dynamically routed buses (i.e., higher $\dperc$) with less capacity (i.e., lower $\capacity$), regardless of noise distribution. \item The minimum relative gain is $5\%$ when conservatively choosing $\dperc=20\%$ and $\capacity=40$ vs. $23\%$ when more liberally choosing $\dperc=10\%$ and $\capacity=10$. \autoref{fig:minrelgain} gives a fuller reference for choosing these operational parameters. \item { Violations of the common normality assumption can in fact result in more reliable predictions, e.g., as in the case of error distributions with a negative skew.
+This encourages further research to identify conditions where predictive errors can actually improve predictive quality. } \end{enumerate}

-For future work, we plan to extend the current study in several respects, as follows.
-We plan to construct and perturb a joint distribution on all OD pairs \citep{peled2019online}, and then compare the subsequent optimization stability vs. the marginal distributions in this work.
-We also plan to quantify the change in performance when optimization utilizes the full predictive distributions instead of the currently common predictive means \citep{genevay2016stochastic}.
-We further plan to account for the inherent censorship in the data by incorporating truncated noise distributions \citep{greene2006censored}. \begin{appendices} \counterwithin{table}{section}